tikonen/telephone_box_driver/firmware/telephone_box/README.md

 States: Any

 **`LINE <status>\r\n`**
 Current status of the line.
-ONHOOK, OFFHOOK, SHORT, -.
-Printed on request and on selected state changes.
+(ONHOOK, OFFHOOK, SHORT).
+Printed on request and together with selected state changes.

 States: Any